 The call graph is then centered around the selected function call and all callers and callees are displayed, even the smaller ones.
 This view gives you more context to understand the real behavior of the code.

 There are basically two main approaches to analyzing a call graph: the function calls first approach, and the call graph top/down approach.
-Both method are complementary.
+Both methods are complementary.

 Remember that all methodologies apply to any dimension: call time, I/O time, CPU time, memory, and network.